 This is an easy 15-minute hike to a nice swimming pool.
 What’s more challenging about visiting Chaudiere Pool is the drive here.

-The road is in rough shape, and although we started driving it in our 4×4, we ended up parking the car half way down and walked the rest of the way for fear of busting a tire!
+The road is in rough shape, and although we started driving it in our 4×4, we ended up parking the car halfway down and walking the rest of the way for fear of busting a tire!

-The walk itself is easy though, I did it with a half-busted foot from when I went bouldering up Trafalgar.
+The walk is easy, though; I did it with a half-busted foot from when I went bouldering up Trafalgar.
 And the pool is so refreshing to swim in!
-What’s neat about this pool is that it’s deep enough that you can jump in from the rocks above.
+What’s neat about this pool is that it’s deep enough to jump in from the rocks above.

 Time needed: 15-minute walk each-way